XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-java.md

 You can query the XRP Ledger to get information about [a specific account](account-methods.html), [a specific transaction](tx.html), the state of a [current or a historical ledger](ledger-methods.html), and [the XRP Ledger's decentralized exchange](path-and-order-book-methods.html).
 You need to make these queries, among other reasons, to look up account info to follow best practices for [reliable transaction submission](reliable-transaction-submission.html).

-Here, we'll use the [`XrplClient` we constructed](#1-connect-to-the-xrp-ledger) to look up information about the [wallet we generated](#2-generate-wallet) in the previous step.
+Here, we'll use the [`XrplClient` we constructed](#1-connect-to-the-xrp-ledger) to look up information about the [account we got](#2-get-account) in the previous step.

 {{ include_code("_code-samples/get-started/java/GetAccountInfo.java", start_with="// Look up your Account Info", end_before="// Print the result", language="java") }}

 ### {{n.next()}}.
 Putting it all together

-Using these building blocks, we can create a simple Java app that:
+Using these building blocks, we can create a Java app that:

-1. Generates a wallet on the Testnet.
+1. Gets an account on the Testnet.
 2. Connects to the XRP Ledger.
 3. Looks up and prints information about the account you created.